Updated test results valid for July 2020.

 - Then click CONNECT and select one of the servers from the list called CHINA OPTIMIZED.
 After selecting one of the “China Optimized” server location, toggle the VPN connection to ON.

-- Enjoying using VPN.ac in China and having unrestricted internet.
+- Enjoy using VPN.ac in China and having unrestricted internet.

 - Dedicated bare-metal servers with self-hosted encrypted DNS